SAKryukov/microtonal-fabric/article/Multi-EDO/article.md

 [19-EDO](https://en.wikipedia.org/wiki/19_equal_temperament):<br/>
 ![19-EDO Keyboard](19-EDO.png)

-With [19-EDO](https://en.wikipedia.org/wiki/19_equal_temperament), two different intervals between the degrees of [major scale](https://en.wikipedia.org/wiki/Major_scale): 2 (for B-C and E-F intervals) or 3 microtones.
+With [19-EDO](https://en.wikipedia.org/wiki/19_equal_temperament), two different intervals between the degrees of the [major scale](https://en.wikipedia.org/wiki/Major_scale): 2 (for B-C and E-F intervals) or 3 microtones.
 So, there is only one kind of sharp and one kind of flat, &plusmn;1 microtone.
 However, I avoid using ♯ and ♭ inside minor second intervals, to avoid the choice between [enharmonically equivalent](https://en.wikipedia.org/wiki/Enharmonic) notations, because, in microtonal systems, enharmonic equivalence generally cannot be assumed -- it is not the case for the 3-microtone minor second intervals.

 [31-EDO](https://en.wikipedia.org/wiki/31_equal_temperament):<br/>
 ![31-EDO Keyboard](31-EDO.png)

 With [31-EDO](https://en.wikipedia.org/wiki/31_equal_temperament), there are two sharp and flat intervals, 2 and 4 microtones.
-"Inverted" order of ♯ and ♭ is not a mistake, because they are sharp and flat based on different notes.
+The "inverted" order of ♯ and ♭ is not a mistake, because they are sharp and flat based on different notes.
 For example, all the tones in C to D and B to C intervals are:

 C &mdash; D♭² &mdash; Db &mdash; C♯ &mdash; C♯² &mdash; D B &mdash; C♭ &mdash; B♯ &mdash; C

 Here, I denoted "double flat" (also known as half-sharp if counted from C) as D♭² and (also known as half-flat if counted from D) C♯².
-The Unicode characters for half/double sharp/flat are not standardized (and many other characters for musical notation are not implemented be default on most systems), so I decided to use my own notation, which is not shown on small keys.
+The Unicode characters for half/double sharp/flat are not standardized (and many other characters for musical notation are not implemented by default on most systems), so I decided to use my own notation, which is not shown on small keys.

 This way, there is only one kind of ♯ and one kind of ♭: &plusmn;2 microtones.

-So, there are two different intervals between the degrees of [major scale](https://en.wikipedia.org/wiki/Major_scale): either 5 or 3 (between B and C and between E and F) microtones.
-It makes 31 microtones and very good rendering of [major scale](https://en.wikipedia.org/wiki/Major_scale).
-At the same time altered intervals and chord can sound very differently.
+So, there are two different intervals between the degrees of the [major scale](https://en.wikipedia.org/wiki/Major_scale): either 5 or 3 (between B and C and between E and F) microtones.
+It makes 31 microtones and very good rendering of the [major scale](https://en.wikipedia.org/wiki/Major_scale).
+At the same time altered intervals and chords can sound very differently.

 <p id="special-chord-tables">
-Another way to define a chord is based on the degrees of the scale, chosen from a table.
+Another way to define a chord is based on the degrees of the scale, which can be chosen from a table.
 </p>

 This is the example of the table for [19-EDO](https://en.wikipedia.org/wiki/19_equal_temperament) showing the default selection of [major chord](https://en.wikipedia.org/wiki/Major_chord):